Metadata Configurator Tutorial#

 Study#

-In our example there is one Study – but you can imagine that there will be a follow-up study at a later stage.
+In this example there is one Study – but you can imagine that there will be a follow-up study at a later stage.
 Here we add the specifics of the particular study.
 In this case:

 Identifier: control_vs_infected

-Title: Comparison of the Fecal Microbiome of HIV-1 Infected Individuals in Ghana with seronegative controls
+Title: Comparison of the Fecal Microbiome of HIV-1 Infected Individuals in Ghana with seronegative controls.

 Description: The study will involve 55 HIV-1 infected adults (HIV+) and 55 seronegative controls (HIV-) matched for age and gender.